IF you were to date someone purely based on their profession, then consider putting User Experience Designers at the top of your list.

 It’s already halfway to Valentine’s Day, and not too early to think about what you’re looking for in a partner.
 Let’s dive into the 7 traits that make User Experience Designers a desirable choice when it comes to dating.

 Don’t you hate it when someone assumes something about you when they know absolutely nothing about you?
 Or worse – when someone likes or dislikes something and assumes you have the same preferences?
-Fear not – UX Designers are trained to avoid assumption.
+UX Designers are trained to avoid assumptions and biases.

 Just because a UX Designer likes to mountain bike and garden on the weekends, doesn’t mean he/she expects that is what his date enjoys doing.